Community and Philanthropy

 Following the lead of an exemplary extended family, Charna has a distinguished record of community involvement and philanthropy.

 Charna has been actively involved in Jewish communal service since her teens.
-Since her return to Cleveland in 1989, Charna has served of the board of her synagogue, been an officer of the Bellefaire-Jewish Children’s Bureau, and volunteered on numerous committees of the Jewish Federation of Cleveland.
+Since her return to Cleveland in 1989, Charna has served of the board of her synagogue, been an officer of the Bellefaire-Jewish Children’s Bureau, volunteered on numerous committees of the Jewish Federation of Cleveland, and supports The Charlotte Goldberg Community Mikvah.
 Beginning in 1995, Charna inaugurated and chaired for more than a decade a biannual Parents-in-a-Pinch benefit to raise scholarship money for day care for children of needy working families at the JDN Early Childhood Center in Shaker Heights, Ohio.
 Over the years, Charna has helped raise hundreds of thousands of dollars for such scholarships.